ThomazPom/Moz-Ext-UltimaDark/readme.md

 3. **Decreasing Lightness After 0.5:** Beyond the 0.5 lightness value, the function starts decreasing lightness gradually down to a minimum contrast value (B).
 The lightness never reaches zero.
 This is important because many web designs place white elements (lightness = 1) on black backgrounds.
 By preserving some contrast between these elements, the design remains legible and visually cohesive.

-4. **Potential Fidelity at the Threshold (T):** While still under consideration, one idea is to ensure that the transformation starts at the exact original lightness when lightness equals the threshold (T).
-This would allow for a smoother transition from the original design, maintaining fidelity to the initial background's lightness, and avoiding abrupt visual shifts.
-However, this idea is still in development and has not been implemented, as it needs more advanced calculus.

 This approach maintains the balance between adapting websites for better readability and preserving the original design aesthetics, particularly on dark-themed websites.

-You can review the transformation function here: [Desmos Background Transformation Function](https://www.desmos.com/calculator/2prydrxwbf)
+You can review the transformation function here: [Desmos Background Transformation Function](https://www.desmos.com/calculator/iy2xuec1jl)

 ## Text Lightening Transformation Function